christophevg/tinymoose/README.md

 The extended information is about what you can get out of the XBee API.
 But XBee modules create a meshed network, mostly a tree-structure with each child propagating its frame to its parent, thus routing the messages through the network.

-XBee also doesn't provide access to raw frame information for frames sent between other nodes (aka promiscuous mode).
+XBee also doesn't provide access to raw frame information for frames sent between other nodes (aka promiscuous mode).
 And XBee's default broadcasting support is flawed - as soon as you send many packets, they get dropped due to a buffer overflow.

 To alleviate this in software, we could layer a component the solves all these problems, by implementing all communication using unicast messages, sending all messages to both parent and children - to simulate the promiscuous behavior - and adding additional information about the origin , destination and the hop taken in the meshed network.